-The DPS Enabled field is set to 1 if the AP sending a frame containing the UHR Operation Parameters field is a mobile AP (TBD for non-mobile AP) and dynamic power save (DPS) is enabled at the AP and set to 0 otherwise.
+The DPS Enabled field is set to 1 if the AP sending a frame containing the UHR Operation element is a mobile AP (TBD for non-mobile AP) and dynamic power save (DPS) is enabled at the AP and set to 0 otherwise.

-The NPCA Operation Information Present field indicates whether NPCA operation is enabled at the AP transmitting this field and whether the NPCA Operation Information field is present in the UHR Operation Information field.
-The NPCA Operation Information Present field is set to 1 to indicate that NPCA operation is enabled and that the NPCA Operation Information field is present in the UHR Operation Information field.
-The NPCA Operation Present field is set to 0 to indicate that NPCA operation is not enabled and that the NPCA Operation Information field is not present in the UHR Operation Information field.
+The NPCA Operation Enabled field is set to 1 to indicate that NPCA operation is enabled at the AP transmitting this field; Otherwise, the NPCA Operation Enabled field is set to 0.

+The format of the UHR Operation Parameter field is shown in Figure 9-aa2 (UHR Operation Parameters field format).